Skip to main content

 Salary Resources:

-Benefits Package: Review the benefits offered by the employer, including sick time, vacation, employment location and relocation, retirement plan, health, and life insurance.
-If the employer did not include this information in the job offer or if you have questions, contact the employer.
+Benefits Package: Review the benefits offered, including sick/vacation time, location/relocation, retirement plan, and health/life insurance.
+If the employer didn't include this information or you have questions, contact them.
 A low salary offer can be balanced with a great benefits package.

-• What benefits or perks are you looking to receive from an employer?
+• What benefits/perks are you looking to receive from an employer?

-• What health package does the employer offer?
-Does the employer cover a substantial portion of your health care?
+• What health package is offered?
+Does the employer cover a substantial portion?

-• If the job is not in your ideal location, can you request a relocation within the company after a couple of years?
+• If the job is not in your ideal location, can you request a relocation after a couple of years?
+Can you request a hybrid day(s) after probation?